Interstate 71: Ohio

 I-71 was originally planned to follow the Innerbelt Freeway northward from its current northern terminus to the Cleveland Memorial Shoreway at Dead Man's Curve when I-90 was planned to continue westward from there along the Shoreway.

 Upon its completion, I-71 replaced SR 3 as the primary highway link between Cincinnati, Columbus, and Cleveland.

+For more than 30 years as of 2025, there has been discussion about building an interchange at Boston Road on the border of Brunswick in Medina County and Strongsville in Cuyahoga County between the SR 303 and SR 82 interchanges.

 Between 2004 and 2006, the interchange at milepost 121 in the far northern reaches of Columbus was reconstructed to allow access to the eastern extension of Gemini Place.
 Before that, it was a simple diamond interchange with SR 750 (Polaris Parkway).